cloudlabs-ufscar/blog/content/sec/dam-ctf-2025-data/index.md

   locale = "en"
 +++

-This past weekend, we participated in DamCTF 2025, organized by the Oregon State University Security Club.
+This past weekend (05/09-05/11), we participated in DamCTF 2025, organized by the Oregon State University Security Club.
 On this writeup, I want to focus on two rev challenges: 'Is it data or data?' and 'It's data, not data'.
 They're both related, you could say 'not data' is a sequel of 'or data?', introducing more complex logic.

 ## Is it data or data?
 'Is it data or data?' does not have a problem description, it simply gives you an executable.
 Running it, it seems to simply print a chevron ('>'), expecting some form of input.
 Depending on your input, the program either closes or continues running.
 Not much to go off of with only this, so let's dive into the code.
 For decompiling, I used Ghidra.